 We sell a range of gas detectors right here at PK Safety, including multi- and single-gas detectors.
 Our in-house technicians are factory certified to repair, calibrate, and configure monitors to your exact specifications for confined spaces, spot leak testing and mobile use.
-Learn more about gas leak detection, so you can protect your team on the job.
+Most of our gas monitors will come with a factory calibration certificate included in the box.
+For RKI, a certificate is available upon request.
+We do try to ensure that all products have at least 60 days left of calibration.
+If you have specific requirements needed for your gas monitor purchase please give us a call at 800.829.9580 to discuss.

 What Is Gas Detection?